The Importance of Exercise and Rehab with your Chiropractic or Sports Massage Care

 I do however enjoy working with athletes in Eastbourne of all ages and abilities.
 I particularly enjoy helping people set and achieve goals and always try to work with the athlete to enable them to get the most out of their sports chiropractic care.

 That is the end of part 2.
-Thank you Josh for your time, please click here to read part 3 about Dr Joshua’s move to Eastbourne.
+Thank you Josh for your time, please click here to read part 3 about Joshua’s move to Eastbourne.

 Simple Exercises for Low Back Pain part 2